Workplace Accidents Involving Foreign Workers Soaring; Number of Deaths Plus Injuries Hits Record High in 2023

 She could speak only simple Japanese and learned the work procedures and how to use the machine by watching other people.
 She said she had never received sufficient explanations about the possible dangers involved in the work or the precautions workers were supposed to take.

 She was hospitalized for four months and afterward it was inevitable that she had to take a leave of absence.
-Although she was recognized as eligible for work-related accident compensation, the amount of the temporary disability benefit was approximately 80% of her wage, which was less than ¥200,000, making her life harder and more difficult to send money to her family back home.
+Although she was recognized as eligible for work-related accident compensation, the amount of the temporary disability benefit was approximately 80% of her wage, which was less than ¥200,000, making her life harder and making it more difficult to send money to her family back home.

 In addition, she still has nearly ¥900,000 in debt as she borrowed money to pay brokerage fees to the agency in Vietnam that sent her to Japan.